 The harmonic distortion performance is average.
 The overall amount of harmonic distortion is slightly elevated, especially above 1KHz.
 On the plus side, they seem to be handling higher volumes well, since the rise in distortion at higher volumes is within good limits.
 This suggests that they may be able to take a good amount of EQ boost in the bass range before distorting.

 The Jaybird Freedom Wireless passively isolate better than some active noise canceling headphones.
 They block enough ambient noise to be a good option to use in loud environments.
-This makes them suitable for commuting and traveling.
+This makes them suitable for commuting and traveling (see our recommendations for the best travel headphones).
 They also barely leak so even if you listen to your audio at higher-than-average volumes, you will not distract the people around you.

 The Jaybird F5 provide a good passive isolation.
 In the bass range, where the rumble of airplane and bus engines sit, they achieve about 8dB of isolation similar to the X3, Run, and BeatsX.
 Although this is below-average, it is still quite impressive for a passive in-ear.
 In the mid range, which is important for isolating speech, these in-ears are able to achieve a good 18dB of isolation.
 In the treble range, which is occupied by sharp S and T sounds, they attenuate outside noise by 40dB, which is excellent.